pierrecoll/urlcache/ReadMe.txt

   -l:c        Lists all entries in Cookies
   -l:t        Lists all entries in Temporary Internet Files -l:a        Lists all above
-  -l:u        Lists all entries in EMIE User List
-  -l:s        Lists all entries in EMIE Site List
-  -l:d        Lists all entries in DOMStore
-  -l:d        Lists all entries in iedwonload

 -s : To search cache entries, use the options listed below